cjdbarlow/Part-One/cerebral_blood_flow.md

 ##Factors Affecting Blood Viscosity
 * Blood viscosity is dependent on haematocrit
 * Reduced haematocrit is associated with increased CBF, but reduced O<sub>2</sub>-carrying capacity
-* Optimal haematocrit is ~0.3
+The optimal haematocrit is ~0.3-0.35, which provides the best balance between reduction of viscosity to improve cerebral blood flow, without reducing DO<sub>2</sub>.

 ---
 ##References
 Power and Kam
 http://www.frca.co.uk/Documents/170907%20Cerebral%20physiology%20I.pdf
 Integrative regulation of human brain blood flow, J physiol
+4. Muizelaar JP.
+CBF and management of the head-injured patient.
+In: Narayan RK, Wilberger JE, Povlishock JT, eds.
+Neurotrauma.
+New York: McGraw-Hill, 1996:553–561